algolia/instantsearch/CONTRIBUTING.md

 ## Branches organization 🌳

-The project is based on the classic github flow because we are building a library and each version must be crafted with care.
+The project is based on the classic GitHub flow because we are building a library and each version must be crafted with care.
 We also maintain a branch specicific for the older version of the library (currently v1).
 Finally, when building feature (that will go in the next minor version) we have specific branch.